nubivagant/2021-site/pages/about.md

 ---
+layout: layouts/about.njk
 title: About
-metaDescription: This is a sample meta description.
-If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
+metaDescription: I do change stuff, mostly in the public sector, with just enough internet.
 date: 2017-01-01T00:00:00.000Z
 permalink: /about/index.html
 eleventyNavigation: